pytorch/serve/benchmarks/README.md

 - ping: Test the throughput of pinging against the frontend
 - load: Loads the same model many times in parallel.
 The number of loads is given by the "count" option and defaults to 16.
 - repeated_scale_calls: Will scale the model up to "scale_up_workers"=16 then down to "scale_down_workers"=1 then up and down repeatedly.
-- multiple_models: Loads and scales up three models (1. noop, 2. lstm, and 3. resnet), at the same time, runs inferences on them, and then scales them down.
+- multiple_models: Loads and scales up three models (1. squeeze-net and 2. resnet), at the same time, runs inferences on them, and then scales them down.
 Use the options "urlN", "modelN_name", "dataN" to specify the model url, model name, and the data to pass to the model respectively.  data1 and data2 are of the format "&apos;Some garbage data being passed here&apos;" and data3 is the filesystem path to a file to upload.

 We also support compound benchmarks:
 - concurrent_inference: Runs the basic benchmark with different numbers of threads